 - Any discount on a membership receiving financial aid expires after 12 months.
 Members must reapply for financial assistance prior to the discount expiring if they wish for it to continue.

 - Any child under the age of 12 must be accompanied by an individual 18 and older at all times while on JCC premises.

 - Nannies and Caregivers – The JCC charges a $20 per month fee for nannies to be listed on a Family Membership account.
 Nannies will only be allowed facility access when bringing the children on any given membership with a nanny pass.
 Caregivers are allowed free access to the facility when accompanying an individual that needs their physical assistance and are required to sign in if they are not on the membership.
 Caregivers are not allowed to use the facility for their own personal use at any time.

-- Members will be issued a key fob upon obtaining a membership and are required to scan their fob each time they enter the facility.
-Members ages 12 and over will be issued a fob.
-However, children under the age of 12 on the membership will be checked in by staff upon arrival.
+- Members of all ages will be issued a key fob upon obtaining a membership and are required to scan their fob each time they enter the facility.
 Membership fobs are not to be used/given to individuals not on the membership.
 Allowing others to use your membership fob could result in suspension/cancellation of the membership.

 - Profile photos will be taken of all members ages 12 and over for security reasons.